TerriaJS/TerriaMap/README.md

 ```
 Make sure it is accessible at http://localhost:6119.

-### Create terria tenant aspects
+### Create terria aspects
-Post the following json data to http://localhost:6100/api/v0/registry/aspects (For example, use Postman)
+Post the following json data to http://localhost:6100/api/v0/registry/aspects (For example, use Postman).
+Note that the terria aspects are tenant-independent.
 * [magda/registry/aspects/terria-config.schema.json](magda/registry/aspects/terria-config.schema.json)
 * [magda/registry/aspects/terria-catalog.schema.json](magda/registry/aspects/terria-catalog.schema.json)

-### Create some sample tenants

-### Create some sample records
+### Create some tenant records
-Note: The URLs are different in the post.
+Note: The URLs used in the post are different among tenants.
 #### Create a record for domain "demo1.terria.magda"
 Post the json data in [magda/registry/sample-records/demo1.json](magda/registry/sample-records/demo1.json) to http://demo1.terria.magda:6100/api/v0/registry/records
 #### Create a record for domain "demo2.terria.magda"
 Post the json data in [magda/registry/sample-records/demo2.json](magda/registry/sample-records/demo2.json) to http://demo2.terria.magda:6100/api/v0/registry/records

-The registry now has two terria tenants, identified by "demo1.terria.magda" and "demo2.terria.magda", respectively.

 ### Create terria tenant contents
 Use the following script to create two records in the content database: